ibm-cloud-docs/bare-metal/raid-commands.md

 # RAID controller commands
 {: #bm-raid-controller-commands}

-You can use the Adapatec&reg; CLI to run RAID controller commands.
+You can use the Adapatec&reg; arcconf CLI or the Broadcom StorCLI to run RAID controller commands.
 The following commands are the most common RAID controller commands that you might use.
 {: shortdesc}

+To identify which type you have, [navigate to devices](/docs/bare-metal?topic=bare-metal-navigating-devices) in the console, and then click the name of the bare metal server to view its system details.
+- If the Drive Controller entry begins with "Lenovo Raid", you have an Adaptec controller and use arcconf commands.
+- If the Drive Controller entry begins with "LSI", you have a Broadcom controller and use StorCLI commands.
+- If you do not see one of these types, then your server is not using a RAID controller.

+## arcconf getstatus
+{: #arcconf_getstatus}

+Use this command to list the status of an operation and any active background commands.

 `/usr/Adaptec_Event_Monitor/arcconf getstatus 1`